 - Height – You will need to measure your height from the ground up to the top of your head.
 Without knowing accurately how tall you are, it will be difficult for the computer to properly recommend the equipment that will be right for your needs.

-- Wrist to floor distance – Measuring the distance between your wrist and the floor when you are standing straight up is an important number because it will largely dictate how long your clubs should be.
+- Wrist-to-floor distance – Measuring the distance between your wrist and the floor when you are standing straight up is an important number because it will largely dictate how long your clubs should be.
 You might need some assistance to get this measurement accurately.
 You will need to stand up straight and measure the distance at the same time.
-Therefore, get a friend to help measure your wrist to floor distance.
+Therefore, get a friend to help measure your wrist-to-floor distance.
 Record that number for use in the online fitting process.

 - Average score – Be honest.
 Don’t pretend to be a better player than you are.
 It is your average score – not your best score, or your score on a good day.
 Enter an honest average of your last 10 or 20 rounds.
-Better yet, your actual handicap is a good measure of your skill level.
-You should keep and maintain a handicap if you play a lot of golf.

 - Average driving distance – Many online golf fitting systems will ask you for your average driving distance as a way of gauging your swing speed with the driver.
 Be honest with yourself.
 Are you capable of blasting a drive around 300 yards?
 The number you should enter for your average driving distance is a number that you can reasonably expect when you pull the driver from the bag on a typical par four or par five.